SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 1. Follow the prompts in order to have SlimeVR measure your proportions automatically.

 	> **Note:** Automatic proportions will not work if you do not have your headset on and SteamVR running.
+Do not lift or move your feet at all during this process.

    ![Automatic proportions wizard](assets/img/quick_proportionsAuto.png)